Thank you for your response

-Going for investment companies is one way to spread your investments across a broad range of assets.
-Exchange-traded funds also help reduce exposure to your portfolio of investments that form a certain index
+Investing in mutual funds that invest across a broad range of assets is one way to spread the risks.
+For instance, exchange-traded funds help reduce exposure to your portfolio of investments that form a certain index.

 It is clear that diversification forms one of the most important principles in investing.
 If one seeks to grow their portfolio it is vital to diversify their investment.